sisl/ConstrainedZero.jl/README.md

 ```

 ## Installation
-To install the ConstainedZero algorithm, use the #safety branch of [BetaZero.jl](https://github.com/sisl/BetaZero.jl/tree/safety).
-Run:
+To install the ConstainedZero algorithm, use the `#safety` branch of [BetaZero.jl](https://github.com/sisl/BetaZero.jl/tree/safety).
+To install the constrained BetaZero solver, run:

 ```julia
 using Pkg